AriFordsham/GHCWiki/template-haskell/cross-compilation.md

 # Possible Solutions

-There are a few solutions, which mostly consist of duming the splices and running them through a separate pass, (e.g. evil Splicer).
+There are a few solutions, which mostly consist of dumping the splices and running them through a separate pass, (e.g. evil Splicer).

 And there is also the solution which is uses in ghcjs, which is that there is a runner (think slave compiler) running on the target architecture,